-Admittedly, I probably fool around with my Chromecast with Google TV more than most people.
+Admittedly, I fool around with my Chromecast with Google TV more than most people.
 So when my remote control stopped working, it’s safe to say it was something I did.

-That said, it took a little effort to get it back to normal.
+It took a little effort to get it back to normal.

 If you’ve been having issues with your Google TV remote, here are some steps you can take to try to fix it.

 That way, you can return to streaming instead of reading how-to guides. 🙂

 Google TV Remote’s Status Light On But It’s Not Working?

 In my case, I had just tried to update the Google TV remote’s firmware, and it de-paired from my Chromecast.

 The status light came on and started pulsing slowly.
 I’ll explain what that means later, but the short version of the story is that I couldn’t do anything.